mirfan899/CTC_pytorch/README.md

 ## Update:
-Update to pytorch1.2 and python3.
+Works well with Pytorch 1.7 and Python 3.6

-# CTC-based Automatic Speech Recogniton
+# CTC-based Automatic Speech Recognition
 This is a CTC-based speech recognition system with pytorch.

 At present, the system only supports phoneme recognition.

 You can also do it at word-level and may get a high error rate.

-Another way is to decode with a lexcion and word-level language model using WFST which is not included in this system.
+Another way is to decode with a lexicon and word-level language model using WFST which is not included in this system.

 ## Data
 English Corpus: Timit